aclemons/emailrelay/doc/reference.md

 messages begin to be forwarded as soon as the program starts up, and the program terminates once they have all been sent.

-All recipient e-mail addresses must be accepted by the remote server when E-MailRelay forwards an e-mail message.
+Normally all recipient e-mail addresses must be accepted by the remote server when E-MailRelay forwards an e-mail message (`--forward-to-all`).
 If any one recipient is rejected then the message will be left in the spool directory with a `.bad` suffix on the envelope file.

-This `--forward-to-all` behaviour is currently the default.
 However, if the `--forward-to-some` option is used then forwarding will succeed for the valid recipients and the failed message will contain just the invalid ones.

-Future E-MailRelay releases will switch to `--forward-to-some` as the default, so use `--forward-to-all` if that is what is required.
+Future E-MailRelay releases might switch to `--forward-to-some` as the default, so use `--forward-to-all` if that is what is required.

 Filters